rmolinari/rpeg/README.md

 ## Why You Should Not Use RPeg

 I wrote RPeg as learning exercise and for my own illumination.
-I was interested in how regular expressions can be implemented efficiently using a virtual machine (see [[Cox]](#references)) and stumbled on Ierusalimschy's paper.
+I was interested in how regular expressions can be implemented efficiently using a virtual machine - see [[Cox]](#references) - and stumbled on Ierusalimschy's paper.
 I found that paper fascinating and decided to try to implement the algorithm in Ruby.

 ### It is slow